How Can Businesses Reduce their Scope 3 Emissions

 climate adaptation platform scope 3 emission reduction

-The latest IPCC report issued a “code red” for a system-wide action to urgently and rapidly slash down GHG emissions if we want to avoid disastrous and irreversible climate conditions.
+The latest IPCC report issued a “code red” for system-wide action to urgently and rapidly reduce GHG emissions to avoid disastrous and irreversible climate conditions.

-The report says that we are on track to reach 3.2°C of warming by 2100 from pre-industrial levels.
-Still, then it also concludes that nations could cap warming to 2°C by transitioning to clean energy and a green economy that could cut down 25% of global emissions by 2030.
+The report says we will reach 3.2°C of warming from pre-industrial levels by 2100.
+Still, it concludes that nations could cap warming to 2°C by transitioning to clean energy and a green economy that could cut down 25% of global emissions by 2030.

-Businesses play a crucial role to limit warming to 2°C or even 1.5°C limits.
-But it must act now and consider the climate risks and impacts throughout their operations, including their supply chains.
-Emissions from supply chains are around 11 times higher than the businesses operational emissions, which shows that reducing this area can significantly achieve warming limits (The science is clear, 2021).
+Businesses are crucial in limiting warming to 2°C or even 1.5°C limits.
+However, it must now consider the climate risks and impacts throughout its operations, including its supply chains.
+Emissions from supply chains are around 11 times higher than the businesses’ operational emissions, which shows that reducing this area can significantly achieve warming limits (The science is clear, 2021).

-Scope 3 emissions refer to all the indirect carbon emissions which occur in an organisation’s value chain.
-While Scope 1 and 2 emissions are those directly emitted by the business’s operations, Scope 3 is outside – both upstream and downstream.
-For most companies, Scope 3 makes up the lion’s share of their total emission.
-Many UK organisations report 80% falls under Scope 3 and some as much as 97% of their total emissions (Edie Explains, 2020).
+Scope 3 emissions refer to all indirect carbon emissions in an organisation’s value chain.
+While Scope 1 and 2 emissions are those directly emitted by the business’s operations, Scope 3 is outside, both upstream and downstream.
+Scope 3 makes up the lion’s share of most companies’ total emissions.
+Many UK organisations report 80% of their total emissions fall under Scope 3, and some as much as 97% (Edie Explains, 2020).

-Reducing Scope 3 emissions is vital for a business’ net-zero transition and can help fight climate change.
-But how can companies’ accurately measure, report, and reduce their Scope 3 emissions?
+Reducing Scope 3 emissions is vital for a business’s net-zero transition and can help fight climate change.
+But how can companies accurately measure, report, and reduce their Scope 3 emissions?

-A webinar by Edie on 23 September 2021 provided information on how your business or organisation can reach your net-zero carbon targets.
-Speakers shared tips on how your organisation can slash Scope 3 emissions which covers from gathering and analysing your organisation’s Scope 3 data to engaging key stakeholders and suppliers in ways that can support your business’ net-zero carbon targets.
+Edie’s webinar on 23 September 2021 provided information on how your business or organisation can reach its net-zero carbon targets.
+Speakers shared tips on how your organisation can slash Scope 3 emissions, which covers gathering and analysing your organisation’s Scope 3 data to engaging key stakeholders and suppliers in ways that can support your business’s net-zero carbon targets.

 To watch the webinar, click the link below: